emqx/tf-emqx-performance-test/README.md

 - load balancer serving emqx dashboard, grafana UI and prometheus UI is deployed to the default region, which means
   - at least one emqx node should be deployed to the default region
   - monitoring node with grafana and prometheus is deployed to the default region
+- scenario for emqttb and emqtt-bench goes directly into rendered systemd unit file, hence, for example, percent symbol should be escaped as `%%`

 Example test spec: